RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-04-02-Types-And-Enums.md

 ![Enum GetValues](/images/types-enums/isenumeppluschart.png)

 .NET is quite powerful and a fantastic tool to have in your toolbelt.
 Unfortunately, I'm forgetful at times, and prefer the friendly verb-noun names of PowerShell functions, along with the abstraction they give us.
 Here's a quick function to pull out those enum values, without all the .NET syntax, and which can take pipeline input:

 {% gist 3e01f840e4160136523d %}

-Dot source this, and let's see if we can pull out some enum values for chart types:
+Dot source or paste this function into your session, and let's see if we can pull out some enum values for chart types:

 {% highlight powershell %}
 Get-Type -IsEnum -Module EPPlus.dll -FullName *eChartType | Get-EnumValues